passcod/blook/2017-aug-10-monthly-update.md

 publishing in December at the latest.
 I'll probably spend NaNoWriMo doing final revisions and polish, if that's the case.
 If I finish earlier, who knows?

+## Nþ

+I accidentally used “þ” instead of “th” in a tweet, but I like it!
+I think I'll use it more, and not accidentally.

 ## Fanfiction

 As usual, only "good enough to be listed" newly-read fics are, well, listed, and